ChgrCode/moxaiiot-tpg-to-ecostrux/README.md

 		]
 	}

-vtag_tags: Customised selection of Virtual Tags, based on Virtual Tag Device name and a list of Virtual Tags.
+vtag_tags: Customized selection of Virtual Tags, based on Virtual Tag Device name and a list of Virtual Tags.

 *******************************************************************************
 <a name="test"></a>